link2dak/ItTicketSystem/README.md

 2. Run the application:
 python app.py

-3.Open your web browser and go to: http://localhost:5000
+3. Open your web browser and go to: http://localhost:5000